60+ Traditional Greek Foods to Try (IMMEDIATELY)

 I absolutely love flakey pastries, and especially if they’re savory.
 There’s just something so nice about sinking your teeth into a creamy, flaky, hand held pie.

-Oh, and this Greek food has three cheeses in it; cottage, feta, and Parmesan.
+Oh, and this Greek family recipe has three cheeses in it; cottage, feta, and Parmesan.
 Now I’m not personally gonna complain about anything that has Parmesan in it, but if you’re wondering whether that makes this a traditional recipe, it does!

 While Parmesan is an Italian cheese, it’s used by Greek people to make this dish.